S.Africa seizes Air Tanzania plane over unpaid farm claim

 The outstanding balance of $16 million has accrued interest over the decades and now stands at $33 million, according to the lawyer who specialises in cross-border disputes.

-The farmer has been fighting for years to get the outstanding amount.
+The 86-year-old farmer and grandfather has been fighting for years to get the outstanding amount.

+He was arrested in the 1980s and detained for nine months without charge or trial, his lawyer said.

+"It was a terrible story -– there was no charge, nothing, it was completely groundless, but the reason that they threw him in jail was to enable the government to nationalise his farm," Wakefield added.

-He was then declared a prohibited immigrant in Tanzania on what his lawyer called "baseless grounds", and he now lives in another East African country.
+He was later declared a prohibited immigrant in Tanzania on what his lawyer called "baseless grounds", and he now lives in another East African country.

 The farmer approached lawyers in South Africa, which is party to an international convention on the recognition and enforcement of foreign arbitration awards, in a bid to secure the remaining money.